OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

         let symbol = (<any>this).symbols[index];
         (<any>this).waiting = true;
         (<any>this).tableUtil.getColumnData("Symbol").then(async (columnData:string[]) => {
-            // Make sure the symbol was found in the Excel table. var rowIndex = columnData.indexOf(symbol);
+            // Ensure the symbol was found in the Excel table var rowIndex = columnData.indexOf(symbol);
             if (rowIndex != -1) {
                 (<any>this).getQuote(symbol).then((res:any) => {